 The in-car phase of driver education is arranged between student and instructor.
-Students must be passing classroom driver education or have already passed the classroom portion.
+Students must be passing classroom driver education at a level satisfied by the teacher.

 The Regulations Establishing Standards for Accrediting Public Schools in Virginia, September, 1997, state "Classroom driver education shall count for 36 class periods minimum of health education."